retreaver/core-api-docs/source/index.html.md

 <aside class="notice">
-You must replace <code>0002</code> with the afid of the affiliate you want to delete.
+You must replace <code>0002</code> with the afid of the Affiliate you want to delete.
 </aside>